Trolling

 to form an effective ‘Fish Attracting Device’.

-anglers, because of their previous experience with other
+Many anglers, because of their previous experience with

-forms of trolling, run their lures way back out past the end
+other forms of trolling, run their lures way back out past

-of the wash, fearing that the boat noise and wash will scare
+the end of the wash, fearing that the boat noise and wash

-the fish.
-In this form of fishing this is not the case.
-The
+will scare the fish.
+In this form of fishing this is not the

-action is concentrated in the area between the transom and
+case.
+The action is concentrated in the area between the

-the end of the prop wash and turbulence.
-This is known as
+transom and the end of the prop wash and turbulence.
+This is

-the Strike Zone.
-This area is where you should run your
+known as the Strike Zone.
+This area is where you should run

-fish do get hooked on lures a long way back, but they were
+Indeed fish do get hooked on lures a long way back, but they

-probably on their way to the boat.
-The chance of getting a
+were probably on their way to the boat.
+The chance of

-solid hookup on a fish are far better on a short line, due
+getting a solid hookup on a fish are far better on a short

-is possible that the wash itself may appear to be a shoal of
+It is possible that the wash itself may appear to be a shoal

 perhaps they have come to know that the motor noise and